 Legal Help for Nursing Home Residents with COVID-19

-If you have lost a loved one due to death by COVID-19 contracted in a nursing home, contact an experienced nursing home abuse lawyer right away.
+If you have lost a loved one due to death by COVID-19 contracted in a nursing home, contact one of our experienced San Diego nursing home abuse lawyer right away.

 As the coronavirus spreads throughout the United States, the elderly, especially those 65 and higher, are among the highest risk group for experiencing severe illness and death.
 Nursing home residents are especially vulnerable because of the fact they have a higher likelihood of having pre-existing conditions.
 Nursing homes themselves are often densely populated and viruses like the highly contagious coronavirus tend to spread quickly among nursing home residents.